”To live is the rarest thing in the world. Most people exist, that is all.” - Oscar Wilde

-"Each evening we sat down with iPads, tea, maps and guide books, and figured out the route for the next day.
-In those 10 days we saw so many incredible things that I never ever expected when first setting off."
+“Each evening we sat down with iPads, tea, maps and guidebooks, and figured out the route for the next day.
+In those ten days, we saw so many incredible things that I never ever expected when first setting off.”

 "It was a pretty rainy day so we nearly cancelled, thinking it might be too slippery; this was my first sign that maybe this wasn’t just a hard walk."

-“There was this wooden temple where everyone went to let go of their hurt.
-At the end of the week, the walls were jam packed with love notes to lost ones and forgiveness notes to themselves.
-I was moved to tears by the end of it."
+“There was this wooden temple where everyone goes to let go of their hurt.
+By the end of the week, the walls are jam-packed with love notes to lost ones and forgiveness notes to themselves.
+I was moved to tears by the end of it.”